- What are the symptoms of herpes?

-- By changing your diet to be more alkaline and managing your stress levels, it is possible to stop outbreaks of herpes.
+- By changing your diet to be more alkaline and managing your stress levels, it is possible to stop herpes outbreaks.
 The other benefit of these processes is better health and vitality.

-Take a look at our products that help keep your body alkaline.
+Please take a look at our products that help keep your body alkaline.
 You’ll find the Alkalising Products menu on the left page.
-Also test your body ph balance with our simple, home test kit – pH test strips.
+Also, test your body’s pH balance with our simple home test kit – pH test strips.

 Have you had a checkup?

-Some of the most common symptoms of genital herpes that are often misdiagnosed are yeast infections, ingrown hair follicles, urinary tract infections, insect bites, abrasions or razor burn, jock itch, and haemorrhoids.
-If you haven’t been diagnosed with herpes, don’t jump to conclusions – simply get tested to be sure.
+Some of the most common symptoms of genital herpes that are often misdiagnosed are yeast infections, ingrown hair follicles, urinary tract infections, insect bites, abrasions or razor burns, jock itch, and haemorrhoids.
+If you haven’t been diagnosed with herpes, don’t jump to conclusions – get tested to be sure.

-herpes simplex can appear in different ways.
-The best way to get diagnosed is at your Sexual Health clinic, and in most cases, they will give you an answer within a few days.
+Herpes simplex can appear in different ways.
+The best way to get diagnosed is at your Sexual Health clinic; in most cases, they will answer within a few days.

-When an outbreak occurs antibodies are created by your immune system.
-It is those antibodies that are tested to see if your body has fought off the herpes virus.
-Once these antibodies are formed they never leave.
+When an outbreak occurs, antibodies are created by your immune system.
+Those antibodies are tested to see if your body has fought off the herpes virus.
+Once these antibodies are formed, they never leave.

 How do my hormones affect an outbreak?